carbon-language/carbon-lang/docs/design/values.md

 <!-- tocstop -->

-## Values, variables, and expressions
+## Values, objects, and expressions

-Carbon has both _values_ like `42`, `true`, and `i32` (a type value).
-It can also have a _variable_ which has _storage_ where we can read and write values.
+Carbon has both abstract _values_ and _objects_.
+Carbon _values_ are things like `42`, `true`, and `i32` (a type value).
+Carbon _objects_ have _storage_ where a values can read and written.
+Storage also allows taking the address of an object in memory in Carbon.

-Storage also allows taking the address and working with the memory.
+Both objects and values can be nested within each other.
+For example `(true, true)` is both a value and also contains two sub-values.
+When a two-tuple is stored somewhere, it is both a tuple-typed object and contains two subobjects.

-However, while these terms are convenient are often used to casually describe an entity in Carbon, they're not the right way to categorize or formalize the semantics of Carbon code.
-Instead, it uses a more precise model which categorizes the _expressions_.
+However, while these terms are convenient are often used to casually describe something in Carbon, they're not the right way to categorize or formalize the semantics of Carbon code.
+Instead, the semantics follow a more precise model which categorizes the _expressions_.
 This allows us to both be more precise and articulate important differences not captured without looking at the expression itself.